-Note: Year-over-year changes to percentages are expressed as the absolute difference between the percentages.
-Year-over-year changes to values are expressed as relative percentages.
+Year-over-year changes to percentages are expressed as the absolute difference between the percentages.
+Year-over-year changes to values are expressed as relative percentages except when values change between negative and positive, in which case changes are expressed as absolute amounts.